Get paid to work from home? Yes please!

 Permissive Parenting Style

 A Permissive Parenting Style is one that showcases leniency and little structure or rules.
-Kids are granted lots of freedom and consequences for their behaviour are rarely imposed.
 This can lead to kids having difficulty controlling themselves and taking responsibility for their actions.

-• Permissive parents are unable to establish limits or guidelines.
+- Permissive parents are unable to Put limits or rules in place.

-• They could even give in to tantrums.
+- They could even give in to Having temper tantrums.

-• This kind of parenting could cause kids to be impulsive.
+- This kind of parenting could cause kids to be quick to act.

 Pro Tip: Respect your child and be considerate of their needs.
 But, at the same time, provide them with structure and discipline for their growth.